rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 predefined values, typically presented in a manner that is specific to the type of data being chosen: e.g. a calendar for dates.
 Other common examples include time and files.

+### Polymorphism

+The ability to present the same interface for different underlying forms and to operate on such data in an abstract way based only on the information that is available.
+To name but three types, sub-typing polymorphism allows code to be presented with any class that implements a specific interface; ad-hoc polymorphism allows for particular functions to be defined on several different types, such as addition over both integers and floats; parametric polymorphism allows for abstract data structures to be defined that can handle values of any given type.
+Polymorphism is perhaps the most important tool is building scalable, maintainable, and robust software as it is a mechanism for decoupling functionality and allowing additions to the codebase to continue without being slowed down by the volume of the existing code.